Wilding (1788 ship): Victualer

 St Barbe sold Wilding to C. Bent, who employed her as a London-based transport.
 Her master was W. Bushell.
 (Lloyd's Register gives the name of her new master as Merman and her new owner as Edwin.)

 In the autumn of 1805 a small naval squadron under the orders of Commodore Sir Home Popham escorted a fleet of transports and East Indiamen carrying some 5000 soldiers under the command of Major-general Sir David Baird to attack the Dutch at the Cape of Good Hope.
 Wilding was part of the force, serving as a victualler.

 The fleet assembled at Madeira and touched at St. Salvador to replenish supplies.
 The expedition sailed again on the 26 November, and on 4 January 1806, in the evening, anchored to the west of Robben Island, preparatory to taking the Dutch colony.
-On 21 March 1806 Wilding was in a convoy to UK with invalids and Dutch prisoners.
+On 21 March 1806 Wilding was in a convoy to the UK with invalids and Dutch prisoners.

 Merchantman

 By 1807 Wilding's master was Freeman, her owner Marman, and her trade London–Demarara.
 On 30 January 1807 Wilding sailed from Demerara, bound for London.

 In 1809, Wilding's master changed from Marman to Campion, her owner from Manning to Swanzea, and her trade from London–Africa to London-Surinam.
 She had undergone a thorough repair in 1808.

-In 1814-1815, Wilding's master changed from W. Gibson to Kensman and her trade from Plymouth–Africa to Liverpool–"Savana".
+In 1814–1815, Wilding's master changed from W. Gibson to Kensman and her trade from Plymouth–Africa to Liverpool–"Savana".